KSP-KOS/KOS/doc/source/structures/misc/string.rst

 meaning that for example the letter "A" and the letter "a" are indistinguishable.
 There are future plans to add mechanisms that will let you choose case-sensitivity when you prefer.

+At the moment the only way to force a case-sensitive comparison is to look at the characters one at a time and obtain their numerical ordinal Unicode value with the :func:`unchar(a)` function.

 Structure
 ---------